AI-and-Blockchain/S23_PredictChain/readme.md

 ### Incentives

 To compensate for the payments that users make to the system, they will also be rewarded in the right circumstances.
+Each of the below events are triggers when a user queries the model for some event.

 - Dataset uploading users will be rewarded both when a model is trained on their dataset and when that trained model makes a correct prediction.

 - Model training users will be rewarded whenever their model makes a correct prediction.

-- Each of the predictions mentioned above are triggered when a user queries the model for some event.

 ## User Interface Wireframes